 Escorted by Federal Marshals

 In 1960, Ruby Bridges's parents were informed by officials from the NAACP that she was one of only six other African-American students to pass the test.
 Ruby would be the only African-American student to attend the William Frantz School, near her home.
 When the first day of school rolled around in September, Ruby was still at her old school.
-All through the summer and early fall, the Louisiana state legislature had found ways to fight the federal court order and slow the integration process.
-After exhausting all stalling tactics, the legislature had to relent, and the designated schools were to be integrated in November.
+All through the summer and early fall, the Louisiana State Legislature had found ways to fight the federal court order and slow the integration process.
+After exhausting all stalling tactics, the Legislature had to relent, and the designated schools were to be integrated that November.
 Fearing there might be some civil disturbances, the federal district court judge requested the U.S. government send federal marshals to New Orleans to protect the children.